turicas/DS1307/README.markdown

 </div>
 <br />
 <div style="text-align: center">
-    DS1307 RTC module (front and back) from SparkFun and Arduino with connected to DS1307 RTC module.
+    DS1307 RTC module (front and back) from SparkFun and Arduino connected to DS1307 RTC module using jumper wires and a breadboard.
 </div>